 · Digestive teas: fennel, ginger, lemon, peppermint, tulsi

 5. Bone Marrow:

 · Consume bone broth; it provides the nutritional synergy to calm an overactive immune system while supplying the body with raw materials to rebuild stronger and healthier cells

 FOOD AS MEDICINE

-- Vitamin B6: Fish, poultry, egg yolk, meats (organ meat are best), whole grains, wheat germ, soybeans, prunes, cauliflower, cabbage, avocados
+· Vitamin B6: Fish, poultry, egg yolk, meats (organ meat are best), echinacea, whole grains, wheat germ, soybeans, prunes, cauliflower, cabbage, avocados

-- Vitamin C: Citrus fruits, kiwis, rose hips, berries, green and red peppers, broccoli and other cruciferous vegetables, Brussels sprouts, parsley
+· Vitamin C: Citrus fruits, rose hips, strawberries, green peppers, broccoli, Brussels sprouts, parsley

-- Mushrooms: Eat a variety.
+· Mushrooms: Eat a variety.
 Mushroom polysaccharides improve immune function by increasing the activity of macrophages, which have a voracious appetite for harmful microorganisms and cancerous cells.
-Examples: Reishi, Turkey Tail, Shitake, Chaga or Lion’s Mane.